KDAB/cxx-qt/README.md

 CXX-Qt is in early development and the API changes frequently.
 For the latest documentation between releases, [install mdBook](https://rust-lang.github.io/mdBook/guide/installation.html) and run `mdbook serve --open` in the [book folder](./book).
 It will open your own browser.
-If you need to open in another brower open url http://localhost:3000.
+If you need to open it in another browser goto url [http://localhost:3000](http://localhost:3000).

 ## Comparison to other Rust Qt bindings